 In July 2015, we entered into an \$8.0 million commercial mortgage loan agreement.
 The annual interest rate on the loan is 3.5%, and the loan is repayable in 60 monthly installments of principal and interest based on a 20-year amortization schedule.
 The loan is secured by the land and building, which are our corporate offices, purchased in March 2015, and contains annual affirmative, negative and financial covenants, including maintenance of a minimum debt service ratio.
-We were in compliance with all the covenants of the loan as of December 31, 2015 and September 30, 2016.
-As of December 31, 2015 and September 30, 2016, the outstanding principal amount under the loan was \$7.8 million and \$7.6 million, respectively.
+We were in compliance with all the covenants of the mortgage loan as of December 31, 2016.
+As of December 31, 2016, the outstanding principal amount under the mortgage loan was \$7.6 million.